PREPARE THE WAY OF THE LORD

 However, John the Baptist was quick to rebuke and remind them, saying, “You yourselves bear me witness, that I said, ‘I am not the Christ,’ but, ‘I have been sent before Him.’
 “He who has the bride is the bridegroom; but the friend of the bridegroom, who stands and hears him, rejoices greatly because of the bridegroom’s voice.
 Therefore this joy of mine is fulfilled.
 “He must increase, but I must decrease.”
 (John 3:28-30 NKJV).

-Unlike many pastors or evangelists today, the joy of John the Baptist was not in gathering or pulling a large crowd to himself, but in making Christ known to them.
+The joy and satisfaction of John the Baptist, unlike many pastors or evangelists today, was not in gathering or pulling a large crowd to himself, but in making Christ known to them.

-Until you also esteem making Christ known to people by your speech, conduct, attitude, action or lifestyle as your greatest joy in life, you will not be an effective forerunner of Christ.
+Until you also esteem making Christ known to people by your preaching or teaching, speech, conduct, attitude, action or lifestyle as your greatest joy in life, you will not be an effective forerunner of Christ.

 Lastly, the success of John the Baptist as the herald or forerunner of Christ’s first coming was also due to his kingdom’s mentality and lifestyle.